openshift-splat-team/solutions-lab/README.md

 # OpenShift Solutions Lab

 This repository provides a reference implementation for specific OpenShift solutions to customers and partners.

+# How this works?

+Executing the ```run-all.sh``` script will run all test cases defined in the ```test-cases```.
+Each test case is a directory containing the configuration templates and scripts to execute it.
+For each case, the script will generate the configuration text files, execute hooks, create cluster, run test, and finally dispose of resources.

+In the ```cases-lib``` directory you will find examples demonstrating specific scenarios, such as different cloud providers, infrastructure tools, operators selection, and general configuration.

 # Features